 BCBSNC may add or remove drugs from our formulary during the year.
-To get updated information about the drugs covered by BCBSNC Medicare prescription drug coverage, please visit our Web site at bcbsnc.com or call customer service at 1-888-296-9790, Monday - Friday, 8 a.m. to 8 p.m.
-If we remove drugs from our formulary, or add prior authorization, quantity limits and/or step therapy restrictions on a drug (or move a drug to a higher cost-sharing tier), we must notify members who take the drug that it will be removed at least 60 days before the date that the change becomes effective, or at the time the member requests a refill of the drug, at which time the member will receive a 60-day supply of the drug.
-If the food and drug administration deems a drug on our formulary to be unsafe or the drug's manufacturer removes the drug from the market, we will immediately remove the drug from our formulary and provide notice to members who take the drug.
-Physicians will receive formulary updates in the BCBSNC provider newsletter.
-Physicians may also refer to the formulary on the BCBSNC Web site.
+If we remove drugs from our formulary, add prior authorization, quantity limits and/or step therapy restrictions on a drug (or move a drug to a higher cost-sharing tier), we must notify members who take the drug that it will be removed at least sixty (60) days before the date that the change becomes effective, or at the time the member requests a refill of the drug, at which time the member will receive a sixty (60) day supply of the drug.
+If the Food and Drug Administration deems a drug on our formulary to be unsafe or the drug's manufacturer removes the drug from the market, we will immediately remove the drug from our formulary and provide notice to members who take the drug.

-To request a copy of the BCBSNC Medicare prescription drug coverage standard or enhanced plan formulary, please contact customer service at 1-888-296-9790 or you may visit our Web site at bcbsnc.com.
+To request a copy of the BCBSNC Medicare prescription Standard or Enhanced plan formulary, please contact customer service at 1-888-296-9790 or you may visit our Web site at bcbsnc.com/content/providers/blue-medicare-providers/index.htm.

-15.1.3 Generic substitution policy ()
+14.1.3 Generic substitution policy